 The syntax for ggplot2 and dplyr is relatively straightforward.
 Once you know the syntax, creating the core visualizations like the scatterplot, or slightly more advanced charts like the bubble chart become extremely easy.
-Moreover, once you know the syntax, even visuaualizations that appear complicated become surprisingly easy to build.
+Moreover, once you know the syntax, even visualizations that appear complicated become surprisingly easy to build.

 Once you learn the syntax, you’ll be able to create beautiful, insightful data visualizations.

 If you work hard and master ggplot2 and dplyr – if you master foundational data exploration first – you’ll be on your way to mastering how to find data insights.